Ngunnawal, Australian Capital Territory: Education

-Shops

-There are two small shopping centres in Ngunnawal.
-Ngunnawal Shopping Centre is located at the corner of Wanganeen Avenue and Jabanungga Avenue and provides a Spar supermarket, a bakery, a takeaway shop, a pharmacy, a gym, and a medical clinic with allied health facilities.
-An IGA store is located in the eastern area of Ngunnawal on Mirrabei Drive.

 Libraries

 The Arabanoo Street Library is located in Ngunnawal.

 Housing

 Ngunnawal primarily consists of residential property.
 A housing estate called "Broadview Estate" is located in the northwestern edge of Ngunnawal.
 There is a retirement village called "The Grove" in Ngunnawal.

 Attractions

 The Gold Creek Homestead is located in Ngunnawal.

 Churches and schools

 New Life Presbyterian Church is located on 107 Wanganeen Avenue.

-Ngunnawal Primary School is located on Unaipon Avenue.
+Ngunnawal Primary School is located on Unaipon Avenue (named after David Unaipon in 1992).

 Geology

 The Ngunnawal suburb is sited on the Canberra Formation and bedrock laided down during the late middle Silurian age.
 The area was studied in more detail than many other parts of Canberra by J P Ceplecha from the ANU in 1971.

 Most of Ngunnawal is based on slaty shale and mudstone.
 In the North West corner is found dacite and quartz andesite.
-A layer of tuff is formed into a Vee shaped surface exposure in the western half of the suburb.
-A smaller N shaped outcrop of tuff is found in the east corner.
-A crook shaped outcrop of ashstone is exposed just to the east of the Vee.
+A layer of tuff is formed into a V-shaped surface exposure in the western half of the suburb.
+A smaller N-shaped outcrop of tuff is found in the east corner.
+A crook-shaped outcrop of ashstone is exposed just to the east of the Vee.

 The structure of the rock has been determined by folding.
 The folds are aligned north-north east and plunge to the south south west.
 An anticline determines the point of the Vee pointing south south west.
 Another anticline determines the end of the crook shape.
 A syncline determines the top of the crook.
 The Deakin Fault runs roughly parallel to the fold axes on the south east side along Ginninderra Creek.